expo/expo/docs/pages/versions/unversioned/sdk/battery.md

 import * as Battery from 'expo-battery';
 ```

-Note: Displays a warning on iOS if battery monitoring is not enabled, or if attempted on iOS simulator (where monitoring is not possible)
+Note: On iOS simulator, battery monitoring is not possible.

 ### Methods